FAQs

 A. As a result of the Disparity Study, the Commonwealth has determined overall target goals of 26.3% and 4.6% for participation by Small Diverse and Veteran Owned Businesses, respectively.
 These goals are "aspirational" because these targets are what we aspire to achieve collectively among all agencies.
 A "solicitation" or "Project" specific goal is "narrowly tailored" to the market availability of SDBs or VBEs for an individual solicitation.

-Q. Will every procurement have a 26.3% overall SDB goal?
+Q. Will every procurement have the same SDB or overall Veteran goal?

-A. No. In order to ensure that the program meets the constitutional requirement that it be narrowly tailored, BDISBO and the Issuing Agency will calculate a separate SDB participation goal for each procurement.
-The procurement-specific goal will be based upon the following factors: the available subcontracting opportunities for the procurement, the availability of SDB firms to perform those subcontracting opportunities, the expected dollar value of those subcontracting opportunities, SDB utilization on past contracts, and other market factors.
-As long as the calculated SDB participation goal is not de minimis, it may be included as part of the procurement.
+A. No. In order to ensure that the program meets the constitutional requirement that it be narrowly tailored, BDISBO and the Issuing Agency will calculate a separate SDB or VBE participation goal for each procurement.
+The procurement-specific goal will be based upon the following factors: the available subcontracting opportunities for the procurement, the availability of SDB or VBE firms to perform those subcontracting opportunities, the expected dollar value of those subcontracting opportunities, SDB or VBE utilization on past contracts, and other market factors.
+As long as the calculated SDB and VBE participation goal is not de minimis, it may be included as part of the procurement.

 Q. What does Commercially Useful Function (CUF) mean?